Deemon13/codewars/tasks.md

 Simple, given a string of words, return the length of the shortest word(s).

 String will never be empty and you do not need to account for different data types.

+// 7kyu. task-008.
+Reverse words //

+Complete the function that accepts a string parameter, and reverses each word in the string.
+All spaces in the string should be retained.

+Examples:
+"This is an example!" ==> "sihT si na !elpmaxe" "double  spaces"      ==> "elbuod  secaps"

+// 8kyu. task-009.
+Returning Strings //

+Make a function that will return a greeting statement that uses an input; your program should return, "Hello, <name> how are you doing today?".

+[Make sure you type the exact thing I wrote or the program may not execute properly]